ThatNotEasy/Vineless/README.md

 * First, check if the service accepts your device (CDM).
   * For Widevine, use either [WidevineProxy2](https://github.com/DevLARLEY/WidevineProxy2) or [openwv](https://github.com/tchebb/openwv) with the same WVD file.
   * For PlayReady, use [PlayreadyProxy2](https://github.com/DevLARLEY/PlayreadyProxy2/) with the same PRD file.
   * Do note that WidevineProxy2 and PlayreadyProxy2 do not support playback, so just test if you can acquire the keys with them.
+Also, fully disable Vineless before testing those two.
 * If those aren't working as well, this automatically means that the license server is blocking your CDM and that you either need a CDM from a physical device, a ChromeCDM, or an L1 Android CDM.
 Don't ask where you can get these.
 * If those are working but Vineless isn't working, please report this on the issues page.
 Please include the DevTools console logs as well, and make sure the verbose/debug logs are enabled.